 - 2. In the Colour Space field in Setup Bitmap Export Parameters, select a colour space.
-The options are listed below. - Linear: The same primaries and white point as sRGB and Rec.
-709, but with no gamma transfer curve applied to the colour values.
-This colour space is useful for compositing intermediary images that are meant to be rendered in sRGB or Rec.
-709. - Display P3: A colour space commonly used for digital projection.
-It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB. - Display P3 Linear: The same as Display P3, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3. - Rec.
+The options are listed below. - ACES2065-1: An ACES linear colour space that uses the APO colour primaries and is intended for image file interchange. - ACEScg: An ACES linear colour space that uses the AP1 colour primaries and is intended for CGI rendering and compositing. - Linear Rec.709 (sRGB): The colour space that uses the same primaries and white point as sRGB and Rec.
+709, but with no gamma transfer curve applied to the colour values. - Linear Rec.
+2020: A colour space used for Ultra High Definition TV (UHDTV).
+It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. - Linear P3-D65: The same as Display P3, except with no gamma transfer curve.
+This colour space is useful for compositing intermediary images that are meant to be rendered in Display P3. - Display P3: A colour space commonly used for digital projection.
+It has the same primaries as DCI-P3, the same white point as sRGB and the same gamma transfer curve as sRGB. - Rec.
 709: The colour space used for HDTV.
 It has the same primaries and white point as sRGB, but has a different gamma transfer curve. - Rec.
 709 2.4: The same colour space as Rec.
 709 or sRGB, except with a gamma transfer curve of 2.4 (per ITU-R BT.1886).
 This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
 709. - Rec.
 2020: A colour space used for Ultra High Definition TV (UHDTV).
 It has a complex gamma transfer curve and primaries that cover more of the human-perceivable colour space than other colour spaces, especially in the area of human-perceivable greens. - Rec.
 2020 2.4: The same colour space as Rec.
 2020, except with a simple gamma transfer curve of 2.4 (per ITU-R BT.1886).
 This colour space exists because some editing systems use a gamma transfer curve of 2.4 instead of the standard gamma curve for Rec.
-2020. - Rec.
-2020 Linear: The same colour space as Rec.
-2020, except with no gamma transfer curve.
-This colour space is useful for compositing intermediary images that are meant to be rendered in Rec.
 2020. - sRGB: A colour space typically used for standard computer monitors.
 It has the same primaries and white point as Rec.
 709, but has a different gamma transfer curve.